icaros-usc/pyribs/docs/tutorials.md

 tutorials/optuna
 ```

-The following tutorials show how pyribs can be applied to a variety of different
+The following tutorials show how pyribs can be applied to a variety of problems.
-problems.

 - {doc}`tutorials/lsi_mnist`: Generates diverse handwritten MNIST digits with
   CMA-ME.